Chorlton High School

 Chorlton High School is a coeducational secondary school with academy status, located in Chorlton-cum-Hardy, Manchester, England.
-It has around 1500 pupils and 300 in each year.
+It has around 1500 pupils and 300 in each of its 5 years.

 History

 Grammar school

 There was a "Chorlton High School" in the 19th century run by Dr William Ballantyne Hodgson, this Chorlton High School (for Boys) was founded in September 1924 with 110 boys due to the growing need to educate older local boys.
 The first headmaster was A. F. Chappell, appointed in 1925.
 During Second World War it was twice evacuated to Fleetwood, owing to the Blitz; school records for the period during the war are sketchy, as the boys were moved around multiple times.
 The first headmaster retired in 1951 and was succeeded by Mr Merriman a year later.
 In 1952 it became a grammar school as pupil numbers started increasing again.
 The third and final headmaster was C. A. Crofts, appointed in 1963.
 There was at one time a lower school in Darley Avenue (formerly Barlow Hall School).